 But many teams don't know how to measure pod energy use or overall energy consumption.

-How to approach energy use
+How to understand Kubernetes energy use

-The dynamic power, which is consumed when the CPU instructions run, is a major CPU energy consumer.
+Dynamic power, which is consumed when the CPU instructions run, is a major CPU energy consumer.
 Dynamic power contains three factors: switched load capacity, circuit operation frequency, and voltage in real time and in data centers.

-In addition, IT ops teams must also consider current leakage, which continues to run when the application is dormant.
+In addition, IT ops teams must consider current leakage, which continues to run when the application is dormant.

 From there, IT ops teams can use the energy measurement methodology to measure circuit frequency, capacitance and execution time.
 In an ideal world, IT ops teams could monitor each circuit frequency, the number of circuits on and the circuit durations to find where energy is being wasted.